 The workshop is based on the organisers’ work on data governance and citizen participation in the digital environment.
 Diverse ideas find purchase in the minds of people interested in a human-centered data economy: data ownership, data as labour, data commons, collective data governance, or data trusts, to mention a few.
 Through our work, we have learned that while all these ideas may sound good, their implementation might take us towards wildly divergent data futures.

 In the workshop, we will consider rules, norms, ideals and aims that need to be taken into account in order to make desirable futures possible – and, equally importantly, to avoid undesirable futures.

 What will I get?

-Primarily you will be part of the process that creates the future that you want!
+You will be part of the process that creates the future you want!
 More immediately, the workshop will orient you to think about different data futures.
 It will be a thought-provoking start for the MyData conference, and it will help you reflect the conference’s talking points in a new light.

 Questions?
 Send email to email@example.com.